 In this article, we will focus on the Blue Book traineeship (the one for the EU Commission) because this is the one I was accepted in.

 Despite its reputation, a Blue Book traineeship at the EU Commission isn’t as difficult to get as it seems.

 Consider my profile.

-I studied the dumbest bachelors in the world (communication, biggest mistake in my life, but that’s another story) ans my grades sucked.
+I studied one of the easiest bachelor’s (communication, biggest mistake of my life, but that’s another story) and my grades sucked.

-Yet I managed to get into the most sought-after Directorate-General (DG): The Joint Research Center (JRC).
+Yet I managed to get into one of the most sought-after Directorates-General (DGs): The Joint Research Center (JRC).

 Here’s exactly how I did it.

 Side note 1: The JRC also offers scientific internships outside of the Blue Book context.

 I have written a short text about them in the Addendum.

 Side note 2: The application process constantly evolves.
 Your process may not resemble the process detailed hereafter.
 I keep this article constantly updated though, so thank you for letting me know if anything in the article is outdated.